 The classrooms in conventional schools are overwhelmingly sedentary.
 By the time a kid has finished schooling, their number one most practiced skill is sitting still!
 There’s SO much we can do with a conventional classroom to make it more movement friendly.
 We need to think outside the classroom chair (and think outside the classroom, even).

-First, make sure you're maximizing the time around school.
+First, make sure you're maximizing the time outside of school.
 Maybe they're sitting all day right now, but what about before and after?
 Can you build in some movement there?
 A good friend, who drives to school, found extra movement by not driving all the way.
 She parked a mile away to shake off the car ride and get them some walking, outside, and close-connection time before heading into school.
 And you aren't limited to playing with time, you can play with your house!
 Keeping our kids and our bodies mobile at home is one of the reasons we ditched a lot of furniture.

 Some inspiration for altering your home movements: